 - If the cumulative GPA is 2.000 to 2.499, a maximum load of 18 credits is permitted.

 - If the cumulative GPA is 2.500 or above, a maximum of 21 credits is permitted.
 An additional fee is charged for each credit in excess of 18.

 Senior citizens (persons 62 or older, who are receiving social security or equivalent retirement benefits) may audit courses at no cost at Slippery Rock University on a space available basis.
-Senior citizens must provide proof of age, retirement benefits, name, address, and social security number to the Office of Academic Records and Summer School in order to complete registration.
+Senior citizens must provide proof of age, retirement benefits, name, address, and social security number to the Office of Academic Records and Registration in order to complete registration.
 Individuals 62 or older who are not working and are not receiving social security or retirement benefits may also qualify for this program.
 Senior citizens may register for classes no earlier than one week prior to the start of the semester/term.
 Senior citizens taking courses if specific conditions have been met for credit are responsible for paying all applicable fees with the exception of tuition.

 Undergraduate students are expected to learn the requirements for their degree program.
 While academic advisers and faculty members will endeavor to aid students, the responsibility for compliance with regulations and requirements rests with the students.

 Policy 2.5 Student Identity Verification in Distance Learning

 This policy applies to all credit-bearing distance education courses or programs offered by the Slippery Rock University, beginning with the application for admission and continuing through to a student’s graduation, transfer, or withdrawal from study.
 The purpose of this policy is to ensure that Slippery Rock University operates in compliance with the provisions of the United States Federal Higher Education Opportunity Act (HEOA) concerning the verification of student identity in distance education.